peadardefaoite/flights/README.md

 Given the wide range of tests that could be taken involving different schedules, I decided to intentionally limit the scope to a single case that would test the majority of code paths.

 #### Manual testing
 Manual sanity tests were performed with the live APIs.
+All performed as expected.